tammet/jsfol/README.md

 from the earlier sources 1 and 2 present in the proof.
 More concretely, the first literals of both were cut off and the remaining parts were concatenated under the unifying substitution.
-`["mp", 7, 4, 8]` means that the clause was first derived from clauses 7 and 4 and then the clause 8 was used for and additional simplifying resolution step.
+`["mp", 7, 4, 8]` means that the clause was first derived from clauses 7 and 4 and then the clause 8 was used for an additional simplifying resolution or equality conversion step.
+There are also other derivation operators like equality replacement, simplification etc, denoted differently from `"mp"`.

 The second example above can be converted to TPTP as: